raystack/siren/docs/docs/concepts/overview.md

 - **Cortex Alertmanager:** The stored slack and pagerduty credentials per team are stored as alertmanager configs.
   Whenever there is an update in any team's slack or pagerduty credentials, a fresh copy of alertmanager config is generated from the stored credentials and synced with Cortex Alertmanager.
-A predefined template of alertmanager configuration can be found [here](../../pkg/alert/alertmanager/config.goyaml).
 This also involves setting up alert history webhook receiver which is used to capture triggered alert history.

 ### Schema Design